GreptimeTeam/docs/versioned_docs/version-0.9/user-guide/integrations/grafana.md

 - Password: `<password>`
 - Session timezone: `UTC`

-Then click Save & Test button to test the connection.
+Then click "Save & Test" button to test the connection.

 Note that you need to use raw SQL editor for panel creation.
 SQL Builder is not supported due to timestamp data type difference between GreptimeDB and vanilla MySQL.

+For how to query data with SQL, please refer to the [Query Data with SQL](/user-guide/query-data/sql.md) document.